ymolists/website/gitpod/docs/getting-started.md

 # Getting Started

-Gitpod can provide fully initialized, perfectly set-up developer environmments for any kind of software project.
+Gitpod can provide fully initialized, perfectly set-up developer environments for any kind of software project.
 This page helps you understand how to provide such a configuration for _your project_.
 `youtube: w65POyu3ZUQ`

 ## Start your first workspace